benchristelcom/benchristelcom.github.io/src/recipes/methi-dal.md

 ## Notes

-You can substitute yellow split peas for lentils, but you'll have to observe the following changes:
+You can substitute yellow split peas (a.k.a. pigeon peas / toor dal) for lentils, but you'll have to observe the following changes:

 - rinse the split peas thoroughly until they stop producing foam.
 - cook them separately (45–60 minutes) and add them to the tomatoes and onions at the point where you'd add raw lentils.